GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 #### 5. CSV files with custom delimiters

-The pipeline supports CSV files with custom delimiter.
+The pipeline supports CSV files with a custom delimiter.
 The delimiter has to be passed in the pipeline option as `--columnDelimiter`.

 ```
 gradle run ... -Pargs="... --columnDelimiter=|"